AlexMin314/game-30-secs/README.md

 * Pause the game with spacebar.
 (3 times limit)

 ## Play Tips
-* Surviving is first than capturing the stars.
+* Surviving is a priority than capturing the stars.
 The star-spawn is 2 max.
 No need to rush.
 * Use game pause(spacebar) when you have a problem.
 (3 times limit)
 * The game pause makes you easy to find escaping path or stops your red dot before colliding into an enemy.